nehabhatt1503/Phishing-Email-Analysis/README.md

 If we look at the image above, the domain `letsdefend.io` uses Google addresses as its email server.
 It means there is no relation with the address "101.99.94.116".

 This examination showed that the email did not come from the original address, but was spoofed.

+## Static Analysis

+Static analysis of a phishing email involves examining the e-mail without executing its contents.
+Analysts review other attributes such as sender information, email content, links, and attachments to identify potential signs of phishing.